631 Procurement and Contract Standards

 (4) No contract for professional services shall be awarded pursuant to these procedures unless funds have been appropriated and are available for the purchase.

 (5) Every contract must provide a beginning and ending date or clear language as to how these dates will be determined.
-A contract shall be entered into for a contract term sufficient to adequately accomplish the University’s procurement objective.
+A contract shall be entered into for a contract term sufficient to adequately accomplish the University’s procurement objectives.

 (6) Contracts shall contain language permitting termination for convenience and for breach of contract, except as may be approved by the President or designee.